06 June 2019

 Sacha Guitry, who liked him a lot, asked him to play Jean-Jacques Rousseau in Si Versailles m'était conté/Royal Affairs in Versailles (1953), Louis Bonaparte in Napoléon (1954) and Molière in Si Paris nous était conté/If Paris Were Told to Us (1955).

-By the mid-1960s, Gilbert Gil, the rebel, was gradually forgotten, and he finally became a driving instructor.
+Gilbert Gil married for the first time with Ellen Bernsen, with whom he had a son who would make a career as a diplomat.
+After divorcing Bernsen, Gil married Jeanne Poirson and finally married Livine Le Tinnier, a notary clerk.
+By the mid-1960s, Gil was gradually forgotten.
+He finally became a driving instructor.
 A big smoker, Gilbert Gil died of chronic emphysema in 1988, in the retirement home of Maison-Lafitte.
 His ashes are deposited in the cemetery of La Garenne Colombe.

 Gilbert Gil